Search NSGC

 Step 2 - RQO Review

 Applications that pass the SIG review will undergo a standardized review process by the RQO Committee, ensuring proper disclosure and management of any potential conflicts of interest.
-Detailed feedback will not be provided to unsuccessful applicants.
+THe RQO SIG Grant Subcommittee will focus their review on project feasibility, adherence to application requirements, and alignment with NSGC's strategic initiatives.

 Details of the RQO review criteria and scoring rubric can be found here.
 Note: this is not the scoring rubric used by the SIGs to score applications.
 This rubric is used by the RQO committee after the SIG leaders have reviewed and selected your application for review by the RQO committee.